 - Disclosure on Executive Compensation.
 If the Company is required or elects to include disclosures under “Compensation Discussion and Analysis” in the Company’s proxy statement or Annual Report on Form 10-K, the Committee shall review, and discuss with management, those disclosures and the related executive officer compensation information to be included in the proxy statement or Annual Report on Form 10-K. If the Company is not required to include disclosures under “Compensation Discussion and Analysis” in the Company’s proxy statement or Annual Report on Form 10-K, the Committee shall determine whether to recommend inclusion of the “Compensation Discussion and Analysis” in the Company’s proxy statement or Annual Report on Form 10-K.

 - Equity Ownership.
-The Committee shall periodically review the levels of equity ownership of executive officers and whether equity ownership guidelines for executive officers and non-employee directors are appropriate.
+The Committee shall periodically review the levels of equity ownership of executive officers and non-employee directors and whether equity ownership guidelines for executive officers are appropriate.
 If the Board or the Committee determines such equity ownership guidelines to be appropriate, the Committee thereafter shall periodically review and reassess, and recommend to the Board any proposed changes in, the terms of such guidelines and shall monitor compliance with guidelines approved by the Board from time to time.

 - Compensation Review and Risk Assessment.
+Compensation Review and Risk Assessment.
 The Committee shall periodically review the Company’s overall executive officer compensation principles and structure.
 The Committee shall review and assess risks arising from the Company’s employee compensation policies and practices and whether any such risks are reasonably likely to have a material adverse effect on the Company.
 The Committee shall report to the Board at least annually regarding Chief Executive Officer compensation.

 - Additional Powers.
 The Committee shall have such other duties as may be delegated from time to time by the Board.